mcneel/computeclient_py/docs/Mesh.rst

    :return: An array of points.
 This can be empty.
    :rtype: rhino3dm.Point3d[]
+.. py:function:: PullCurve(thisMesh, curve, tolerance, multiple=False)

+   Gets a polyline approximation of the input curve and then moves its control points to the closest point on the mesh.
+   Then it "connects the points" over edges so that a polyline on the mesh is formed.

+   :param rhino3dm.Curve curve: A curve to pull.
+   :param float tolerance: A tolerance value.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: A polyline curve, or None if none could be constructed.
+   :rtype: PolylineCurve
+.. py:function:: SplitWithProjectedPolylines(thisMesh, curves, tolerance, multiple=False)

+   Splits a mesh by adding edges in correspondance with input polylines, and divides the mesh at partitioned areas.
+   Polyline segments that are measured not to be on the mesh will be ignored.

+   :param IEnumerable<PolylineCurve> curves: An array, a list or any enumerable of polyline curves.
+   :param float tolerance: A tolerance value.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of meshes, or None if no change would happen.
+   :rtype: rhino3dm.Mesh[]
+.. py:function:: SplitWithProjectedPolylines1(thisMesh, curves, tolerance, textLog, cancel, progress, multiple=False)

+   Splits a mesh by adding edges in correspondance with input polylines, and divides the mesh at partitioned areas.
+   Polyline segments that are measured not to be on the mesh will be ignored.

+   :param IEnumerable<PolylineCurve> curves: An array, a list or any enumerable of polyline curves.
+   :param float tolerance: A tolerance value.
+   :param TextLog textLog: A text log, or null.
+   :param CancellationToken cancel: A cancellation token to stop the computation at a given point.
+   :param IProgress<double> progress: A progress reporter to inform the user about progress.
+The reported value is indicative.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of meshes, or None if no change would happen.
+   :rtype: rhino3dm.Mesh[]
 .. py:function:: Offset(thisMesh, distance, multiple=False)

    Makes a new mesh with vertices offset a distance in the opposite direction of the existing vertex normals.